Program

 - Online

 This course critically interrogates policing, punishment, and criminalization in ways that extend beyond common-sense knowledge claims, by situating how and why they are delimited by the material conditions characteristic of neoliberal capitalism.
-Prerequisite: 5.0 university credits including 1.0 CRIM credit at the 2000 level.
+Prerequisite: 5.0 university credits including 1.0 CRIM and/or PLCW credit at the 2000 level.

 Cross-listed: PLCW-3660H